-A. The processing of application for home rehabilitation loans under this Part V will be governed by the procedures, instructions and guidelines promutgated by the authority pursuant to § 1.3 of these rules and regulations.
-B. If the executive director determines that the applicant and the application for a home rehabilitation hean meet the requirements of the Act, the rules and regulations set forth in this Part V, and the applicable procedures, instructions and guidelines promugated by the new jaste on behalf of the authority pursuant to \S 1.3 of these rules and regulations, the may jaste on behalf of the authority committee by the authority pursuant to \S 1.3 of these rules and regulations, the may jaste on behalf of the authority committee of the authority pursuant to the applicable proceet to such home rehabilitation loan, subject to the approval or ratification thereof by the authority board.
-The original principal amount, term and interest rate or rates on the home rehabilitation loan and such either terms, conditions and requirements as the excentive director deems necessary or appropriate shall be set forth in the commitment.
+- A. The processing of application for home rehabilitation loans under this Part V will be governed by the procedures, instructions and guidelines promulgated by the authority pursuant to § 1.3 of these rules and regulations. - B. If the executive director determines that the application for a home rehabilitation loan meet the requirements of the Act, the rules and regulations set forth in this Part V, and the applicable procedures, instructions and guidelines promugated by the authority pursuant to § 1.3 of these rules and regulations, he may issue on behalf of the authority and engliations, he may issue on behalf of the authority a commitment to the applicant with respect to such home rehabilitation loan, subject to the approval or ratification thereof by the authority board.
+The original principal amount, term and interest rate or rates on the home rehabilitation loan and such other terms, conditions and requirements as the executive director deems necessary or appropriate shall be set forth in the commitment.